sio/potyarkin.com/content/posts/draft-hlc.md

 far I have not guessed what keywords to ask Google for it.

 ### Database migrations

+I was aware that changing database schema after the database was populated is hard and can lead to data loss.
+So I have put a lot of thought into designing it.
+I've even fired up GraphViz and created a [nice chart][schema] that I've printed out and looked at on commute.
+I wanted the database schema to be iron-clad and to require no changes in future.

+I was very naive.

+Of course it would require changes.
+Everything around us changes, we change, our expectations towards software change.
+At that point I understood that updating database manually was not a solution: there would be no trace left whether the schema was updated, which changes were introduced and which version does it correspond now to.
+So I've coded a simple [transition] module that would do that work for me.
+And later I've learned that the process I was automating is called [database migration], and there are tools written by professionals for it.

 ### JavaScript is a lot of work
 ### Modular design
 ### MVC